loopandlearn/news/docs/edition/2025-10-16.md

 Got a diabetes lesson to share?
 A story to tell?

-[Diabulemia Helpline (DBH)](https://www.diabulimiahelpline.org/) is all about breaking the silence at the intersection of diabetes & mental health—and they want YOUR voice at DBHcon26: DBHcon: International Conference on Diabetes and Mental Health (Nov 13–15, 2026) in Nashville, Tennessee!
+[Diabulimia Helpline (DBH)](https://www.diabulimiahelpline.org/) is all about breaking the silence at the intersection of diabetes & mental health—and they want YOUR voice at DBHcon26: DBHcon: International Conference on Diabetes and Mental Health (Nov 13–15, 2026) in Nashville, Tennessee!

 They’re looking for speakers who can inspire, educate, and spark change.
 Whether you’re a diabetes advocate, healthcare professional, researcher, or someone with lived experience, this is your chance to be heard on an international stage.